 The most important factor determining survival after a cardiac arrest is the time from collapse of the casualty to defibrillation - performing CPR buys time and more than doubles the chances of survival.

-We are lucky to have as a member of our team the President of the Resuscitation Council UK, Dr Carl Gwinnutt, and can demonstrate the use of public access Automated External Defibrillators (AEDs) in which many local commmunities are investing.
+We are lucky to have as our medical director former President of the Resuscitation Council UK, Dr Carl Gwinnutt who is an honorary member of our club and can demonstrate the use of public access Automated External Defibrillators (AEDs) in which many local commmunities are investing.

 The Rotary Club of Kingsbridge Estuary has been honoured by the grant by Rotary International of a Significant Achievement Award for this project.